circleci/circleci-docs/jekyll/_docs/continuous-deployment-with-heroku.md

 When you are pushing new code that requires a database migration, your app will not be available.
 To be  polite, you might want to treat your users to more than an enigmatic error page.

-Heroku's offers a built-in maintenance mode when you need to disable an app for some period of time.
+Heroku offers a built-in maintenance mode when you need to disable an app for some period of time.
 This mode blocks all HTTP requests and displays a generic HTML page telling users that service is unavailable because of maintenance (more about customizing this 503 error message page below).

 You enable maintenance mode with the `heroku maintenance:on` command.